-Born: July 8, 1949 in Rowlings, Wyoming
+Born: July 8, 1949 Hometown: Bridge City, TX

 The Longhorns won two national championships and went to three Cotton Bowls during Worster's four years, and he was voted MVP of the 1970 Cotton Bowl.